Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

-The complexity and heterogeneity of urban geometries, the inherent variability in urban flows, and the need for reduced-order physics models in computational tools each pose a considerable challenge for the prediction of urban flow.
-This section aims to summarize the effect of these challenges on the predictive capability of laboratory measurements or computational models, thereby identifying the need for solutions that integrate both methods with field measurements, which represent the full complexity of urban flows.
+Physical experiments and computational models each have an important role to play in improving our understanding of urban flow, but the complexity of urban flows limits their individual predictive capabilities.
+Specifically, three grand challenges can be identified: representing the complexity and heterogeneity of urban geometries, accounting for the inherent variability in urban flows, and accounting for uncertainty in reduced-order physics models in computational tools.
+This section aims to summarize the effect of these challenges on the predictive capability of laboratory measurements and computational models, thereby identifying the need for novel approaches that integrate both methods with field measurements, which represent the full complexity of urban flows.